RedHoven/pedestrian-detection/README.md

 # Pedestrian Detection using Computer Vision
 ---

-The project is about evaluating pedestriang detection with computer vision from different angles.
+The project is about evaluating pedestrian detection with computer vision from different angles.
 Read out blog at https://redhoven.github.io/pedestrian-detection/ to know more!

 ### How to setup the environment?